sourcemeta/registry/docs/index.md

 models, tracking schema quality, and ensuring consistency across teams and services.

-**Tooling Infrastructure**: API and schema tooling companies can embed the Registry as a foundational component in their own products.
-For example, OpenAPI editors and developer platforms can leverage Sourcemeta's advanced schema technology through the Registry's [HTTP API](api.md) to power their schema-related features (such as offering built-in schema collections to their end users) without building complex JSON Schema infrastructure from scratch.
+**Tooling Infrastructure**: API and schema tooling companies can embed Sourcemeta One as a foundational component in their own products.
+For example, OpenAPI editors and developer platforms can leverage Sourcemeta's advanced schema technology through the [HTTP API](api.md) to power their schema-related features (such as offering built-in schema collections to their end users) without building complex JSON Schema infrastructure from scratch.

 ## Key Features